fusioncharts/dev_centre_docs/map-guide/setup.md

 ## Install additional map files

-The FusionCharts Suite XT download package contains only the USA and World maps as part of the package.
+The FusionCharts Suite XT download package includes only the USA and World maps.
 To work with other maps, you need the definition files for them.
 A map definition file contains all the data necessary to create and render a map.
 You can download the additional map definition files from [here](https://cdn.fusioncharts.com/downloads/addons/fusionmaps-xt-definition.zip).

-Note that the definition files you download will yield maps in extremely high resolutions.
-If you do not need such high-resolution maps, send in a [request for custom resolution maps](https://cdn.fusioncharts.com/downloads/addons/fusionmaps-xt-definition.zip) to our Customer Support team.

-Once you download the map definition package, locate the `maps` folder in the package.
+Once you download the map definition package, locate the `maps` folder within it.
 Copy the relevant map definition files from the `maps` folder of the download package to the `fusioncharts/maps` folder to start using them.
 For example, if you need to render the California map, copy the `fusioncharts.california.js` file from the maps folder of the download package and paste it into the `fusioncharts/maps/` folder.